fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>The Helm repository URL, a valid URL contains at least a protocol and host.</p>
+<p>URL of the Helm repository, a valid URL contains at least a protocol and
+host.</p>
 </td>
 </tr>
 <tr>